 - Diagnostic Messages in the Output Window

-- Describes the Debug and Trace classes, with which you can write run-time messages (in Visual Basic and Visual C#) to the Output window.
-These classes include output methods that allow information output without breaking execution, information output with breaking execution, and information output with breaking execution if a specified condition fails.
+Describes the Debug and Trace classes, with which you can write run-time messages to the Output window.
+These classes include output methods that enable information output without breaking execution and information output that also breaks execution if a specified condition fails.

 - Assertions in Managed Code

-- Describes assertions in managed code, which test conditions that you specify as arguments to Assert methods.
-In addition, this topic provides example code, information on using Trace and Debug methods, considerations in Debug and Release versions of code, side effects, assert arguments, customizing assert behavior, and configuration files.
+Describes assertions in managed code, which test conditions that you specify as arguments to Assert methods.
+In addition, this topic provides example code, information on using Debug and Trace class methods, considerations in Debug and Release versions of code, side effects, assert arguments, customizing assert behavior, and configuration files.

 - Stop Statements in Visual Basic

-- Describes the Stop statement, which provides an alternative to setting a breakpoint.
-Also provided is example code and comparisons between the Stop statement and the End statement as well as between Stop and the Assert statement.
+Describes the Stop statement, which provides an alternative to setting a breakpoint.
+Example code is also provided, along with comparisons between the Stop statement and the End statement, as well as between Stop and the Assert statement.

 - Walkthrough: Debugging a Windows Form

-- Gives step-by-step instructions for creating a Windows Form and debugging that form.
-A Windows Form, which creates a standard Windows application, is one of the most common managed applications.
-This walkthrough uses Visual C# and Visual Basic, but the techniques for creating a Windows form with Managed Extensions for C++ are generally similar.
+Gives step-by-step instructions for creating a Windows Form and debugging that form.
+A Windows Form, a standard component of a managed Windows application, is one of the most common managed applications.
+This walkthrough uses Visual C# and Visual Basic, but the techniques for creating a Windows form with C++ are generally similar.

 - Debugging the OnStart Method